eclipse-emfcloud/emfcloud-modelserver/README.md

     System.out.println("Closed connection to model server, reason: " + reason);
   }
 });

+// ...

 client.unsubscribe(subscriptionId);
 ```

 The kind of message received depends on the operation.
-For an `update` call (`PUT` request on the model), the message is the new content of the model (`onFullUpdate`).
-For an incremental update applied by a `PATCH` request with an edit command (see above), the message is the result of the command that was executed (`onIncrementalUpdate`).
-The command execution result consists of the original client command, an execution type (e.g., 'execute', 'undo', 'redo'), the affected objects from the executed command and any recorded changes.
+For an `update` call (`PATCH` request on the model), the message is the new content of the model (`onFullUpdate`).
+For an `edit` call (incremental update applied by a `PATCH` request with an edit command or JSON patch — see above), the message is the result of the command that was executed (`onIncrementalUpdate`).
+In the case of an API v2 client with `json-v2` message format, the incremental update takes the form of a JSON patch describing the changes performed on the server.
+The patch can be applied to a local copy of the model to synchronize with the server and is modeled in EMF as a `JsonPatch` object.

 ## Contributing